tantlab/hyphe2text/README.md

 ## Run the script

-### 1. A port must be open to the Hyphe's mongodb.
+### 1. Check the port to Hyphe's MongoDB

-The usual port is 27017 and you can check that it is open by looking at ```http://localhost:27017```.
+A port to Hyphe's MongoDB has to be open.
+The usual port is 27017 and you can check it by looking at ```http://localhost:27017```.

-*In the case of a Docker install* you probably have to edit the configuration to open the port.
+_In the case of a Docker install_ you probably have to edit the configuration to open the port.
 Open the file ```docker-compose.yml``` and in the part related to MongoDB, add the following lines:
 ```yml
     ports:
       - "27017:27017"